rizitis/Slackware-Commander/README.md

 ### Installation
 Please Install requires from SBo/Ponce<br>
-- Assume you have a full Slackware installtion and you use slpkg:
+- Assume you have a full Slackware installation and you use slpkg:
 `slpkg -i yq
 jq
 chafa